 All schools offer open days or evenings (zoom or in person) when you can visit and get a flavour of the school.
 They will also all have, to varying degrees, representative and informative websites.
-In terms of the day schools, it is pointless to take the children along on a physical tour as they can become overwhelmed or fixated on a school that is inappropriate for them and it is unlikely to benefit your child to spend hours listening to headteachers saying largely the same thing as each other each time!
+In terms of the day schools, it is pointless and we would argue unhelpful to take your son along on a physical tour as they can become overwhelmed or fixated on a school that is inappropriate for them and it is unlikely to benefit your child to spend hours listening to headteachers saying largely the same thing as each other each time!
 In contrast, there is plenty for your son to gain from simply perusing a school website.
-You may wish to take your son to visit a school once you know what offers he has; even then, as you the adults are making the decision, think carefully as to whether touring a school will potentially give rise to family arguments if he wants a different school to you.

-In contrast, the boarding schools will want to have met your son and you well in advance of the exams- it is much more of a match making process.
+You may wish to take your son to visit a school once you know what offers he has; even then, as you the adults are making the decision, think carefully as to whether touring a school will potentially give rise to family arguments if he wants a different school from you.
+In contrast, the boarding schools will want to have met your son and you well in advance of the exams-it is much more of a match making process.